Hay Fever: Is Treatment Needed? UK Guide to Allergic Rhinitis

 - Loss of smell

-- Fever is NOT a hay fever symptom — if you have a fever, consider other causes
+Note: Fever is not a hay fever symptom despite the name.
+If you have a raised temperature alongside respiratory symptoms, consider other causes (cold, influenza, or COVID-19).

-Red flag: If you experience severe difficulty breathing, significant swelling of the face or throat, or a rash alongside hay fever symptoms, seek emergency medical attention.
-This may indicate anaphylaxis.
+Red flag: If you experience severe difficulty breathing, significant swelling of the face or throat, or a rash alongside hay fever symptoms, seek emergency medical attention — this may indicate anaphylaxis.
+Call 999.

 Hay Fever Treatment Options: NICE Stepped Approach